 Hitler also appeared in the British television series Misfits, which featured superpowers, one of which is time travel.
 An old Jewish Holocaust victim used his power to travel back in time and kill Hitler; he failed, and Hitler found his cell phone, allowing the Nazis to overthrow the British.
 In the end, Kelly, the main character in the show, gained time travel power and returned to Nazi Germany to pick up a call from Hitler.

-Hitler also appeared on the Australian television series , about five international spies on a mission to kill Adolf Hitler.
+Hitler also appeared on the Australian television series The Twilight Zone

 In "The Man in the Bottle," a man (Luther Adler) who has been given four wishes by the jinn wishes himself to be the unelected state leader out of office, only to find him is Hitler and that is the end of World War II.
 He quickly used his last wish to recover normally.
 In "He Live", Hitler seems to help the Neo-Nazi struggle (Dennis Hopper) gain more followers.
 In "No Time Like The Past," a time traveler (Dana Andrews) tried to kill Hitler in 1939 but was stopped when a suspicious helper took SS to his hotel room.